Gravestone Cleaning Tips from BillionGraves

 Photograph with the BillionGraves App

-Finally, take a photo of your newly cleaned gravestone using the free BillionGraves app on your smartphone.
-The GPS location will be automatically linked to the image as you take the photo.
+Finally, take a photo of your newly cleaned gravestone using the BillionGraves app on your smartphone.
+To get the app, go to the App Store on an iPhone or the Google Play Store on an Android phone.
+Using the app is quick and easy.

 The information will then be available online for families around the world for generations to come!